LibreCAD/docs/guides/dwg-setup.rst

     - Set the the Drawing Preferences by selecting **Edit** from the menu bar and then **Current Drawing Preferences**.

         - On the "Paper" tab set the paper size, orientation and margins as desired.
         - Select the "Units" tab and set the "Main Drawing Unit".
-(Note the "Length" and "Angle" configure the format of the :ref:`status bar <statusbar>` and not the dimensions that appear on the drawing.)
+(Note the "Length" and "Angle" settings configure the :ref:`status bar <statusbar>` format and not the dimensioning format that appear on the drawing.)
         - Click the "Dimensions" tab and adjust the values.
 Refer to :ref:`Dimensions <dimn-prefs>` in **Drawing Preferences** for details.
         - Check the remaining tabs and adjust those settings as necessary.
         - Click "OK" when done.

     - Add the layers and other drawing elements as required.
-Refer to :ref:`Layers <su-layers>` for details on using layers and setting the attributes.
+See :ref:`Layers <ug-layers>` for details on using layers and setting the attributes.
-    - Save the temmplate as a "dxf", e.g. "myTemplate.dxf", to any location with read / write permissions.
+    - Save the template as a "dxf", e.g. "myTemplate.dxf", to any location with read / write permissions.

-As an alternative to the default template, a user-defined template can be configured in the :ref:`Application Preferences <app-prefs>` on the **Paths** tab.
+As an alternative to the default template, a user-defined template can be configured in the :ref:`Application Preferences <app-prefs>` on the "Paths" tab.
 The specified template is used instead of the default LibreCAD template when the application is launched and for new drawings.

 ..
 Icon mapping: